-In the U.S.S.R., the years 1934 to 1938 were the era of the great Stalinist purges, during which millions of Soviet citizens, from peasants to generals, lost their lives.
-Early in 1934, the 27-year-old Dmitri Shostakovich premiered a daring new opera, Lady Macbeth of the Mtsensk District, whose harsh dissonances mirrored a lurid tale of lust and murder.
+In the U.S.S.
+R., the years 1934 to 1938 were the era of the great Stalinist purges, during which millions of Soviet citizens, from peasants to generals, lost their lives.
+Early in 1934, the 27-year-old Dmitri Shostakovich premiered a dáring new opera, Lady Macbeth of the Mtsensk District, whose harsh dissonances mirrored a lurid tale of lust and murder.
 For two years, it was a popular hit, until one evening in January 1936 Stalin paid a visit to the opera house.
 The opera's gritty musical and theatrical drama infuriated the Soviet leader, who left the theater before the curtain fell.
 A few days later, a lead article in Pravda denounced the opera under the heading "Muddle Instead of Music," and a second scathing article followed in February.
 Shostakovich instantly became a non-person.
 Fellow composers spoke out against him, while acquaintances crossed the street to avoid him.
 He lived in constant fear of the knock in the night summoning him to his doom; like many Soviet citizens, he kept a suitcase packed in readiness.

 But the knock never came.
 And, strangely, in 1937 Shostakovich was given a chance to rehabilitate himself by writing a suitably triumphant symphony for Leningrad's celebration of the 20th anniversary of the Bolshevik Revolution.
 As Ian MacDonald explains in The New Shostakovich, the composer realized that much of the problem caused by Lady Macbeth, aside from its downbeat plot, stemmed from its advanced, modernist musical language, denounced by Pravda as "fidgety, screaming, neurotic music."
-For his new symphony, he determined to simplify his language, making it more consonant and tonal, more melodic, and more pleasing in its instrumental sonorities.

-Indeed, the Fifth Symphony is much easier on the ears than many of Shostakovich's earlier works, and this surely contributed to its success in 1937 and its enduring popularity today.
+For his new symphony, he determined to simplify his language, making it more consonant and tonal, more melodic, and more pleasing in its instrumental to its success in 1937 and its enduring popularity today.
 But in the fierce drama of its first movement, the biting sarcasm of its second, the emotionally wrenching sorrow of its third, and the ambiguous "triumph" of its finale, it is as uncompromisingly outspoken as any of Shostakovich's works.
-In Testimony, the controversial memoirs purportedly dictated to Solomon Volkov, the composer vehemently denied there was any real triumph at all.
-"I think that it is clear to everyone what happens in the Fifth.
+In Testimony, the controversial memoirs purportedly dictated to Solomon Volkov, the composer vehemently denied there was any real triumph at all."
+I think that it is clear to everyone what happens in the Fifth.
 The rejoicing is forced, created under threat, as in [Mussorgsky's opera] Boris Godunov.
-It's as if someone were beating you with a stick and saying, 'Your business is rejoicing, your business is rejoicing,' and you rise, shaky, and go marching off, multering, 'Our business is rejoicing, our business is rejoicing."
+It's as if someone were beating you with a stick and saying, 'Your business is rejoicing, your business is rejoicing,' and you rise, shaky, and go marching off, muttering, 'Our business is rejoicing, our business is reioicina."